railsuser2014/openobject-doc-book-en/3/3_9/index.rst

 * customizing the screens,

-* filling fields automatically during data entry with data that's already known to the system.
+* filling fields automatically during data entry with data that is already known to the system.

 For this chapter you should start with a fresh database that includes demo data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.

 .. raw:: html